 Inpatient Service (A-team)

 One-month rotations.
 Responsibilities include continuity care of all inpatient cardiology and cardiac surgery patients and all inpatient consultations at Children's Hospital Colorado.
-Fellows will work with the mid-level providers and rotating pediatric residents and medical students.
+Fellows will work with the Advanced Practice Providers and rotating pediatric residents and medical students.

 Cardiac Intensive Care Unit

 One-month rotations.
 Responsibilities include continuity care of all cardiac intensive care patients and cardiac surgery patients at Children's Hospital Colorado.
-Fellows will work with the mid-level providers and rotating pediatric residents or fellows from other specialties.
+Fellows will work with the Advanced Practice Providers providers and rotating pediatric residents or fellows from other specialties.

 One-month rotations.
 Responsibilities include work-up, performance, and post-cath care of patients undergoing routine diagnostic and interventional cardiac catheterizations.
 Fellows will become proficient in all aspects of invasive cardiovascular procedures.
 Catheterization conference is held weekly.